zenrosadira/abap-tbox-stats/README.md

 " default is =>poisson( l = `1.0` size = 1 )
 ```

-Let's plot the *empirical probability density function* of a sample of 100000 values drawn from a generated standard distribution:
+Let's plot the *empirical probability density function* of a sample of 100000 values drawn from a generated standard normal distribution:

 ```abap
 DATA(gauss)      = ztbox_cl_stats=>standard( size = 100000 ).